The Ludwig Boltzmann Institute for Hematology and Oncology

 - Michel Arock, Molecular Oncology and Pharmacology, LBPA CNRS UMR8113, Ecole Normale Supérieure de Cachan, France

 - Kimmo Porkka, Department of Hematology, Helsinki University Central Hospital, Helsinki, Finland

 The aims of the Institute for Hematology and Oncology are derived from the successful collaboration of preclinical basic research and clinical medicine in the field of tumor stem cell research.

 Molecular cell and tissue research results are being implemented in the development of new strategies for cancer and leukemia treatment.

 The research objectives are determined by new concepts for clinical applications that are the outcome of results from our in vitro-studies.

 The overarching goal of the LBI HO is to develop new therapeutic concepts in cancer research aiming at eliminating cancer stem cells in leukemias and solid tumors.

 The Ludwig Boltzmann Institute for Hematology and Oncology started in 2008 with a total of 6 employees including one administrative assistant.
-Currently, the LBI HO employs 12 people.
+Since then the team has been growing steadily.

 A key goal in the development of personnel in the LBI HO is the career development at the level of the academic carrier (scientists).
 The management of the LBI HO is committed to give scientists the opportunity to develop in their environment and research area to the maximum and to learn all relevant techniques.
 In addition, the process of project development, the development of scientific concepts and the presentation of data are trained and promoted.
 The ultimate goal is the creation of viable new concepts and solid first author manuscripts.
 Strategic long-term goals are above all the preparation of habilitations and the independent development of projects and project-specific environmental work (applications, group management, strategic planning, management of cooperation projects, etc).